jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ![job_state](images/job_state.png)

-Using the box on the right, you can start the job again, edit the job description, stop and delete a job, respectively.
+The boxes on the right allow to start again the job, edit the job description, stop and delete a job, respectively.

-**IMPORTANT:** The job name MUST be unique and start with your username, always.
-This must be provided when you will describe the problem in a support request.
-Using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) for support requests, inserting as title “ReCaS HPC/GPU: Chronos issue”, then describe the problem in the issue box, where your username and job\_name must be added.
+!!! note
+    - It’s important to insert an unique **name** for each submitted job, this will be important during the debugging phase.
+The name should **ALWAYS** start with your **username**.
+Insert dash ( - ) between words.
+Es “myuser-test-job-1-date-2020-09-34”.
+    - The **command** field is specific for each application, what written in the example will not work in your use case.
+Absolute path is preferred.
+    - **<your-username>** is the user created during the registration.
+    - **<your-container-image>** is the container image name to use for your application.
+    - The **schedule** field is used to type how many times you want to execute the job and the period among execution, please refer to this [guide](https://mesos.github.io/chronos/docs/api.html) (Adding a Scheduled Job - section) if you need it otherwise leave it as you see in the example.

 ## 3.2 Submit the job using the terminal
-Although, submitting jobs through the web interface might seem easier at first, it could be not comfortable, scalable and fast.
-Submitting jobs using the terminal is advised.
+Although submitting jobs through the web interface might seem easier at first, it could be not comfortable, scalable and fast.
+Submitting jobs using the terminal is recommended.

 This method requires a JSON file containing all the job information and the execution of a command that transmits the job information to your personal Chronos instance.
 Following an example of a JSON file.
 Insert the information of your specific job and save the file.